 Still other students were directly involved in creating exhibits for the museum.
 In addition to Hammer, Rader and Zhang's rocket launch senior design project, Jablonski linked the museum to the Gizmo Expo, an annual first-year engineering challenge in which more than 200 students take part, as well as the 2017 Bucknell Fabrication Workshop (B-Fab), a one-week boot camp in rapid fabricating skills, where undergraduates toured the museum and designed science-focused exhibit prototypes. || Read more about the partnership between the museum and B-Fab here.

-Continuing the Connection The museum is now open to the public Tuesday through Sunday, and on Mondays for field trips and private events.
+The museum is now open to the public Tuesday through Sunday, and on Mondays for field trips and private events.
 Jablonski and other museum organizers expect the mutually beneficial ties between the museum and Bucknell to continue, and that opportunities for internships, design projects, research and experiential learning at the museum will only grow in the future.
 In fact, another engineering senior design team is already at work on a new exhibit for the museum.

 "The museum will be a place where Bucknell students, faculty and alumni of all disciplines can meaningfully contribute with research, projects, volunteering and philanthropy," said Paden Troxell '15, M'17, a mechanical engineering major who spent three semesters designing exhibits for the museum.
 "In my opinion, design is the process of aligning the world that is with the one that ought to be, and the children's museum project is an excellent example of this philosophy in action.
 Ten years from now, I hope to return to Lewisburg and allow my children to enjoy the fruits of our labor."